mdgrs-mei/PowerShellRun/CONTRIBUTING.md

 & .\tests\RestartableSession.ps1
 ```

 This script builds the project and import the built module.
 When you make a code modification, you can just call `restart` command to do the same process (build and import).
+The Pester test can be run by `pester` command.

 ### Coding